naeglinghaff/bank_tech_test/README.md

 # Bank Account Tech Test

-Created in JavaScript and Node, tested with Jasmine, ESLint and Karma.
+Created in JavaScript and Node.js, tested with Jasmine, ESLint and Karma.

 ## Running the program

 Clone or download the repo files and once you are in the root directory run:

 ```
+npm install
 npm start
 ```

-Navigate to localhost:8080 and you can start to interact with the program.
-Make sure you initialise the bank account first, in the examples below I have created my own local 'account'.
+Navigate to localhost:8080 and you can start to interact with your new virtual bank account.
+But make sure you initialise the account object first, in the example below I have created my own local 'account' with the following commands:

 ```
 const account = new constructionModule.BankAccount();